cert-manager/website/content/products/cert-manager/_index.md

 title: cert-manager
 subtitle: Automate certificate management in cloud native environments
 description: |
-    cert-manager builds on top of Kubernetes, introducing certificate authorities and certificates as first-class resource types in the Kubernetes API.
+    cert-manager builds on top of Kubernetes, introducing certificate issuers and certificates as first-class resource types in the Kubernetes API.
 This makes it possible to provide 'certificates as a service' to developers working within your Kubernetes clusters.
 logo:
   url: /img/png/cert-manager-logo.png
   alt: cert-manager Logo